alangnt/alangnt/README.md

-🎓 Data Scientist and Web Developer | Passionate about AI and Machine Learning
+🎓 Data Scientist and Software Engineer/Web Developer | Passionate about AI, Machine Learning and Astronomy.

 Hello everyone! 👋

-My name is Alan, and I am currently a self-taught Web Developer and Data Scientist.
+My name is Alan, and I am currently a self-taught Software Engineer/Web Developer and Data Scientist.

 # A few things to know about me:

-💻 Web Development: My training at OpenClassrooms allows me to acquire solid skills in HTML, CSS, JavaScript, and many other web technologies.
+💻 Web Development: My personal projects allows me to acquire solid skills in HTML, CSS, JavaScript, and many other web technologies.
 I particularly enjoy creating modern and responsive user interfaces and testing the limits of web languages.

 🧠 Machine Learning & Python: Alongside my studies, I have a passion for application development and Machine Learning.
 Python is my language of choice, and I spend a lot of time learning and perfecting my skills in this truly fascinating field.